Introduction to Linux PAM

 file.
 The existing file can be used for the tests.

-You should also be aware that make
+You should also be aware that ninja

 install overwrites the configuration files in